Central extensions and proper actions on products of hyperbolic spaces: Property PH and lineal actions

-\begin{corollary} A finitely generated group with sub-exponential growth has property (PH) if and only if it is virtually abelian. \end{corollary} \begin{proof} We only need to show ``$\Rightarrow$'' since the other direction is clear.
-Let $G$ be a finitely generated group with sub-exponential growth that has property (PH).
-By passing to a finite-index subgroup, we can assume that $G$ has property (PH').
-By definition, there exist finite unbounded hyperbolic spaces $X_1,\ldots, X_n$ on which $G$ acts coboundedly such that the diagonal action $G\curvearrowright X=\prod_{i=1}^nX_i$ is proper.
+\begin{proof} ``(3)$\Rightarrow$(2)'' is clear. ``(2)$\Rightarrow$(1)'' follows from Lemma \ref{Lem: QTImpPH}.
+We only need to show ``(1)$\Rightarrow$(3)''.
+Let $G$ be a finitely generated group with sub-exponential growth that has property PH.
+By passing to a finite-index subgroup, we can assume that $G$ has property PH$_0$.
+By definition, there exist finitely many unbounded hyperbolic spaces $X_1,\ldots, X_n$ on which $G$ acts coboundedly such that the diagonal action $G\curvearrowright X=\prod_{i=1}^nX_i$ is proper.
 Since any group admitting a focal or general type action on a hyperbolic space contains a non-abelian free sub-semigroup and thus has exponential growth, $G$ must act lineally on each $X_i$ for $1\le i\le n$.
-This implies that $G$ has property (PH') from lineal actions.
-Then the conclusion follows from Corollary \ref{Cor: LPH}. \end{proof}
+This implies that $G$ has property PH$_0$ from lineal actions.
+Then the conclusion follows from Corollary \ref{Cor: LinealPH}. \end{proof}